-Those who read the previous article of mine will have been introduced to Dixie, my 1937 Austin 7 Special.
+Those who read the previous article will have been introduced to Dixie, my 1937 Austin 7 Special.

 Special building of Austin 7s took off with great pace after the Second World War, with Austin 7 parts so readily available and affordable.
 The engineering concept of the 7 was also very straightforward to learn.